anir-tubi/tubi-roku/README.md

 12\.
 Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#rokudev slack channel`.
 The PR URLs can also be found on the project-total-recall and adrise_cdn repos respectively), and wait for approval.

 13\.
-Merge the new PR in the adrise_cdn repo.
+Merge the new PRs in the adrise_cdn repo and rcdn repo.
 Also merge the release_x_y_z PR into the x_y_branch branch.
 Once merged, delete both of these branches.

 14\. check if you need to tun multifactor authentication for AWS.
 Typically this means running `$ vauth`.
 You ran this in a previous step, but some time may has passed and you may have to run it again.
 Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the vauth command.